Rocket Improv Policies

 To hold a child’s place in class, payment needs to be paid in full.

 Payment needs to be received within 7 days of submitting the registration form.

 Rocket Improv does not prorate for missed classes.
-There are no opportunities to make-up a missed class.
 If Rocket Improv needs to cancel a class due to unplanned circumstances such as weather-related events or instructor illness, Rocket Improv will schedule a new class that may or may not be at a time that is convenient for all participants.
 In the event of a class rescheduling, Rocket Improv will make an effort to accommodate as many students as possible.

 If after one class a student decides to withdraw, Rocket Improv will issue a refund for the class minus a $50 cancelation fee.
 There will be no refunds issued after two classes.

 There is a $35 discount for siblings in Jet Packs, Rocketeers, or Blast Off for Teens.
 There is a $25 discount for siblings in the Bottle Rockets class.
-After the first child/ward is paid for in full, each additional sibling will receive $35 off their session tuition.
+After the first child/ward is paid for in full, each additional sibling will receive $35 or $25 off their session tuition.

 ADVANCEMENT INTO ROCKETEERS OR BLAST OFF FOR TEENS